dvermd/ockam/documentation/architecture/messaging/Ordering.md

 **strict ordering doesn't allow duplicates**

 1. Continuous ordering
-  A sequence is continously monotonic ordered when:
+  A sequence is continuously monotonic ordered when:
   In a delivery `m1, m2, ...`
   A message `m2` which was sent after `m1`, cannot be received before `m1`